HaydenJF/cars/README.md

 ## References

 ## Instructions
-To run the script with input from the included numbers-input file:
+To run the script with input from the included cars-input file:
 ./cars.sh < cars-input